“Professional development is the key to teacher quality.” - Dylan Wiliam

 - Understand the purposes and characteristics of well-written hinge questions

 - Use LSI TrackerTM software to monitor student performance based on evidence

 Activating All Learners

-Learn how to facilitate active learning and support students on their journey to critical thinking, increased rigor, and higher achievement.
+Learn how to facilitate active learning and support students on their journeys to critical thinking, increased rigor, and higher achievement.
 As students play a part in deciding what they will learn, they understand that teachers need to know where they are in their learning to help them.
 Design questions, discussions, and activities not to “catch students,” but to diagnose and determine next steps.

 - Explore roles learners can play in improving the learning of their peers

 - Use collaborative and cooperative techniques to improve learning